loopbackio/loopback-next/packages/testlab/README.md

 ## Overview

-Test utilities to help writing loopback-next tests:
+Test utilities to help writing LoopBack 4 tests:
 - `expect` - behavior-driven development (BDD) style assertions
 - `sinon`
    - test spies: functions recording arguments and other information for all of their calls